AlexandrAnatoliev/project-euler/README.md

   <h2>Problems</h2>
 </div>

-Project Euler are over 800 several problems with varying difficulty.
-You can choose which problem you want to work with and which difficulty you want to solve.
-You can also choose to solve multiple problems if you want to.
+Project Euler consists of over 800 several problems with varying difficulty.
+You can choose which problem you want to work on and solve.
+You can also choose to solve multiple problems if you like.
 Just remember to create a new branch for each problem you solve.

-Firstly, select which problem you want to work with and open the `Problem` directory:
+First, select which problem you want to work with and open the `Problem` directory:
 ```
 project-euler